 Extended coverage is available until 4:40pm daily through the PED (Preschool Extended Day) program.

 Early Childhood Chapel

 Parent participation is an important part of the program as is the formation of a cohesive parent community.
-Through periodically scheduled parent events and meetings, parents of our early childhood children get the chance to form connections and establish relationships both with the faculty and each other.
+Through periodically scheduled parent events and meetings, parents of our youngest students get the chance to form connections and establish relationships both with the faculty and each other.